0x00b1/0x00b1.github.io/_posts/2025-12-25-numerics-in-differentiable-programs.md

     return y, v, p, it
 ```

-Even in this toy, the structural ingredients that make differentiable world model numerics different from "just a deeper network" are already present: long-horizon statefulness (outputs become inputs), nonsmooth events (contact activates at $y=0$), algorithmic inner loops (projection iterations and stopping criteria), and reductions that can sit on termination boundaries (the summed penetration in the stopping rule).
+Even in this toy, the structural ingredients that make world model numerics different from "just a deeper network" are already present: long-horizon statefulness (outputs become inputs), nonsmooth events (contact activates at $y=0$), algorithmic inner loops (projection iterations and stopping criteria), and reductions that can sit on termination boundaries (the summed penetration in the stopping rule).

----

-## Training is a discrete dynamical system (and gradients live on its trajectory)
+## Strings of Life <a href="https://networkrecords.bandcamp.com/track/strings-of-life" target="_blank" rel="noopener" class="track-link" title="Rhythim Is Rhythim – Strings of Life"><svg viewBox="0 0 24 24"><path d="M8 5v14l11-7z"/></svg></a>

 If you work in PyTorch long enough, you encounter failures that are simultaneously mundane and hard to reason about: a run that is stable in full precision and unstable under mixed precision; a model that trains on one GPU but not another; a refactor that is algebraically equivalent but changes convergence; a loss curve that looks well behaved until the first step that produces NaNs.
 These incidents are often treated as folklore—seed everything, lower the learning rate, add gradient clipping, try a different optimizer—and those interventions sometimes help.
 These are often compensatory measures that treat symptoms rather than the numerical program.